ryanbcommits/shopping-list-app/README.md

 - [] UI needs improving

 ## TODO
-- For 6/16/25 The goal for today is to add a sign up button
+- For this week the primary goal is to create a working sign up modal (rank 3)
+- Next week have it so the users data is written on the DOM (rank 7)
+- Next Adjust the authorization standards to meet Firestore's guidelines - i think reg email is going away (rank 12)
 - Have the info from the db print to the window
 - Improve authentication state